vic-ma/website/content/posts/2025-07-15-design-doc/index.md

 ## Bugs

-I found a few more UI-related bugs ([1](https://gitlab.gnome.org/jrb/crosswords/-/issues/280), [2](https://gitlab.gnome.org/jrb/crosswords/-/issues/281), [3](https://gitlab.gnome.org/jrb/crosswords/-/issues/282)).
-This is in addition to the ones I mentioned in my last blog post.
+I found a two more UI-related bugs ([1](https://gitlab.gnome.org/jrb/crosswords/-/issues/280), [2](https://gitlab.gnome.org/jrb/crosswords/-/issues/282)).
+These are in addition to the ones I mentioned in my last blog post---and they're all connected.
+They have to do with GTK and sidebars and resizing, and other things like that.

+Anyway, I looked into them briefly, but in the end, my mentor decided that the bugs are complicated enough that he should [handle them himself](https://gitlab.gnome.org/jrb/crosswords/-/merge_requests/258).
+His fix involves replacing all the `.ui` files with [Blueprint] files.
+This will make it much nicer to make changes to the UI in the future.